Nagendra1997/dummypy/README.md

 ```
 ![Logs Screenshot](logs.jpg)

 Now, check Running status of your server from Mesibo Console --> App Settings --> On Premise Hosting.
 If successfull the running status field will contain your hostname , otherwise it will contain "Not running"

 ![Console Screenshot](console.jpg)

-If your on-premise server is setup and running mesibo continue , else refer to [troubleshooting](mesibo.com)
+If your on-premise server is setup properly continue with the next step , else refer to [troubleshooting section](mesibo.com)

 ## Step 3 - Enable On-Premise
 Please note :